samiamlabs/minireach_docs/source/demo.rst

    :figclass: align-centered

-We could star using the rapp now, but to better se what is going on we sould start some vizualisation tools first.
+We could start using the rapp now, but to get a better idea about what is going on we sould start a vizualisation tools first.
 Click back to return to the `Role Chooser`.

 .. figure:: _static/remocon_handle_pallet_back.png
    :width: 100%
    :align: center
    :figclass: align-centered

-This time Select Admin in staid of User in the interface.
+This time Select `Admin` in staid of `User` in the interface.

 .. figure:: _static/remocon_roll_admin.png
    :width: 100%